 The following eye exercises work to strengthen the eye muscles and maintain the flexibility of your eye lens in order to improve your vision.
 Some of the most popular exercises include:

 - Breathing Yoga Exercises: This will encourage conscious breathing.
 The point of this is to relax your body and close your eyes.
 This allows the muscles to relax.
 Breathe in through the nose and out through the mouth for two minutes.
 When you finally open your eyes after two minutes, do not focus on anything.
 Repeat the exercise three times.

 - Blinking Exercises: Each time you blink you are soothing and moisturizing your eyes.
-This can be done anywhere if your eyes are feeling weary or tired.
+This easy exercise can be done anywhere if your eyes are feeling weary or tired.
 Blink consistently for four to five seconds at a time for a period of two minutes.